Updated March 25th, 2021

-When most people go to mow their lawn, they typically want nothing more than to make the grass shorter.
-They don’t think about the exact length they want it cut, just that it won’t be as long as it was before they started.
+When most people go to mow their lawn, they typically want nothing more than to make the grass shorter to keep their HOA off their back.
+They don’t think about the exact length to cut down, just that it won’t be as long as it when they started.
 What homeowners like this may not realize, is that there’s a lot to gain from proper mowing.
 Such benefits include:

 - Increased grass density

-The length at which you should mow your lawn will depend on the type of grass you have.
-Generally speaking, however, you should never cut more than 1/3 of the grass blade length at any one time.
-A well-fertilized lawn can survive occasional close cuts, but repeated close mowing can lead to a brown lawn as well as:
+The length at which you should mow your lawn depends on which type of grass you have.
+Generally speaking, you should never cut more than 1/3 of the grass blade length at once.
+A well-fertilized lawn can survive occasional close cuts, but repeated close mowing can lead to brown or bare spots as well as:

-- Injure the crown (where new growth generates and nutrients are stored).
+- Injury to the crown (where new growth generates and nutrients are stored).

-- Reduce the surface area of the blade, making the blade surface insufficient to produce food.
+- Reduced surface area of the blades, rendering the blade’s surface insufficient to produce food.

 - Increased vulnerability to pests and disease.

-- Increased sunlight that reaches weed seeds, permitting germination.
+- Increased sunlight reaching weed seeds, permitting germination.

 - Risk of soil compaction.